GenericMappingTools/gmt/doc_modern/rst/source/GMT_API.rst

 system calls [1]_.
 Consequently, all data i/o had to be done via temporary files.
 The design also prevented the GMT developers themselves from taking advantage of these modules directly.
-For instance, the tool :doc:`pslegend` needed to make extensive use of system calls to :doc:`plot` and :doc:`text` in order to plot the lines, symbols and text that make up a map legend, making it a very awkward
+For instance, the tool :doc:`legend` needed to make extensive use of system calls to :doc:`plot` and :doc:`text` in order to plot the lines, symbols and text that make up a map legend, making it a very awkward